 Different types of pulses are cooked and consumed with different types of dishes.
-However, no matter how it’s eaten, pulse provides various nutrients and benefits.
+However, no matter how it’s eaten; pulse provides various nutrients and benefits.

 Those who face digestion problems can have lentils with no worries at all.
-In fact, the fiber from lentils help lessen digestion and constipation problems.
-Many of us believe that regular consumption of lentils helps with weight-loss.
+In fact, the fiber from lentils helps lessen digestion and constipation problems.
+Many of us believe that regular consumption of lentils helps with weight loss.
 The reason behind this is the fact that the protein from lentils keeps the stomach full for a long time and lessens the tendency of excessive food intake.
 Lentils work as a good source of iron and “Folates” for women while in pregnancy.
 During this period, to-be moms often suffer from anemia.
 Thus, lentils work as an important source of nutrients for them.

-Black grams also provide us with several health-benefits.
-They are called natural stomach cleanser, because the contain a good amount of fiber which helps lessen constipation and indigestion.
-Potassium controls the level of sodium in blood, while magnesium maintains proper flow of blood, and thus take care of heart.
-Black grams also help with growth and development of body muscles.
+Black grams also provide us with several health benefits.
+They are called natural stomach cleansers because they contain a good amount of fiber which helps lessen constipation and indigestion.
+Potassium controls the level of sodium in the blood, while magnesium maintains the proper flow of blood, and thus takes care of the heart.
+Black grams also help with the growth and development of body muscles.

 Grass peas are plant seeds, bright yellow in color.
 In many countries around the world, including Bangladesh, grass pea is a part of the main meal.
 Different types of dishes are prepared using grass pea.
 For example, Fritters made with grass peas are quite a delicacy.

-Grass pea lessens joint pain, lack of appetite and constipation.
+Grass pea lessens joint pain, lack of appetite, and constipation.
 But it should be noted that rather than a single type, different types of pulses mixed together can increase the taste overall.

 There are two types of chickpeas- Desi and Kabuli.

-Desi chickpeas are mostly popular in Ethiopian, Asian countries and Iran, Mexico etc. Kabuli is well known in European countries.
-Kabuli is used mostly for making “Gram Flour” or Besan, which is used for preparing food items like fritters, chops etc.
+Desi chickpeas are mostly popular in Ethiopian, Asian countries and Iran, Mexico, etc. Kabuli is well known in European countries.
+Kabuli is used mostly for making “Gram Flour” or Besan, which is used for preparing food items like fritters, chops, etc.